-- 1 pound jumbo shrimp peeled and deveined with tails on or off
+- 1 pound jumbo shrimp, peeled and deveined with tails on or off

-- 3 Tbs salted butter divided
+- 3 tablespoons salted butter, divided

-- 1 clove fresh garlic minced
+- 1 clove fresh garlic, minced

-- 2 teaspoons fresh ginger grated or chopped
+- 2 teaspoons fresh ginger, grated or chopped

-- 1/3 cup pre-prepared sweet chili sauce
+- ⅓ cup sweet chili sauce

-- 1 Tbs lime juice ~1/2 of one lime
+- 1 tablespoon lime juice, approximately ½ of one lime

-- 1 Tbs orange juice
+- 1 tablespoon orange juice

-- Place an additional 2 Tablespoons butter into pan and melt.
+- Place an additional 2 tablespoons butter into pan and melt.

-- Stir in garlic, serrano pepper, ginger, sweet chili sauce, lime juice, and orange juice and let cook, stirring occasionally, until it thickens slightly, about 3 minutes.
+- Stir in garlic, serrano pepper, ginger, sweet chili sauce, lime juice, and orange juice, and let cook, stirring occasionally, until it thickens slightly, about 3 minutes.